MunskyGroup/rsnaped/README.md

 ## Simulating translation

 The code is intended to simulated single-molecule translation.
 A  video with the simulated cell and a data frame containing spot and intensity positions are generated.
-This simulation can be used to train new algorithms or for training new students.
+This simulation can be used to train new algorithms or for teaching new students.

 ## Installation